 The Fiji Islands are often referred to as ‘The Paradise Islands’.
 The friendliness of the people, the sun, the stunning nature.
-It’s simply what your dream holiday is made of.
+It’s simply what your dream holiday is made off.
 The country is not only offering relaxation, but also adventurous activities, especially involving the warm waters of the South Pacific.

 You can spend your dollars on scuba diving, stand-up paddling, surfing, flyboarding, game fishing, jet skiing, and para-sailing.
 These activities are not only costly but you also need to be physically in very good shape, so those won’t be for everyone.